shader-slang/spec/proposals/042-ray-tracing-api.md

 The compiler is responsible for lowering these structs to the target form:

 - D3D and Vulkan: generated native entry points and hit groups, connected to SBT records.
-- Metal: generated intersection functions for any-hit/custom-intersection behavior, plus a generated post-trace closest-hit dispatch switch.
+- Metal: generated intersection functions for any-hit/custom-intersection behavior, plus generated post-trace Miss and ClosestHit visible-function dispatch.

 The user writes one source-level model.
 The target backend chooses the appropriate pipeline shape.